-- E-mails: it looks for e-mail addresses in the infected machine; then it spontaneously generates additional e-mail messages containing copies of itself. - Social engineering techniques in order to induce people to open attachments containing the worm. - Bugs of e-mail clients, in order to auto-execute themselves, once the message is simply visualized.
+- E-mails: it looks for e-mail addresses in the infected machine and generates additional e-mail messages containing copies of itself. - Social engineering techniques in order to induce people to open attachments containing the worm. - Bugs of e-mail clients, in order to autoexecute themselves, once the message is simply visualized.